dingusdev/dingusppc/zdocs/users/manual.md

 Set the floppy to read-only

 ```
---hdd_img TEXT:FILE
+--hdd_img filename
 ```

-Set the hard disk image
+Set the hard disk image. `filename` is the name of the floppy disk you want to insert into the emulator.
+On machines that support SCSI hard disk, you can also use the colon (:) to add multiple hard disks.

 ```
---cdr_img TEXT:FILE
+--cdr_img filename
 ```

-Set the CD ROM image
+Set the CD ROM image. `filename` is the name of the CD ROM image you want to insert into the emulator.

 ```
 hdd_config
 cdr_config
 ```

 These properties determine where in the bus the hard disk and CD ROM are set up in.
 For example, these can be `Ide0:0` or `CmdAta0:0`.

 ```
 --cpu